armStrapTools/armStrap/README.md

     timezone = America/Montreal
     locales = en_US.UTF-8 fr_CA.UTF-8

-* Branch : The general type of the device, right now only sunxi is supported, i will add bcmrpi (Raspberry PI) at a later stage
+* Branch : The general type of the device, right now only sunxi is supported, i will add bcmrpi (Raspberry PI) at a later stage.
 * Model : The model of the device, see __./armStrap -b__ for the list of avalable boards.
-* HostName : The hostname you want for the device
+* HostName : The hostname you want for the device.
-* TimeZone : The timeZone you want for the device
+* TimeZone : The timeZone you want for the device.
-* Locales : A list of locales you want to configure on the device, the first one become the default locale
+* Locales : A list of locales you want to configure on the device, the first one become the default locale.

 Distribution
 ------------